 Updated information about the reopening after COVID-19 closure

-We are happy to announce that the Colosseum will reopen on the 1th of June 2020 after several months of closure due to COVID-19.
+We are happy to announce that the Colosseum has reopened after several months of closure due to COVID-19. .

 Some strict safety measures have been taken to ensure perfect hygiene within the venue.
 All visitors will be required to wear a mask, to undergo temperature checks before entering the Colosseum and follow social distancing guidelines within the premises.
 Lastly please note that online booking will be necessary.

 On this page, you will find a comprehensive guide to getting tickets for the Colosseum.

 How much do Colosseum tickets cost?